 How much time does it take to plan a cruise destination wedding?

 To make sure you get the cruise and cabin you want, start planning as far in advance as possible.
-But procrastinators can often be accommodated, too.
-On Carnival Cruises (check prices online), for example, a couple who books their wedding as little as 35 days in advance should be able to set everything up in time.
+But procrastinators can often be accommodated.

 Any other suggestions for cruise weddings?

 You can cruise and get married without having a cruise wedding.
-If your ship calls at Montego Bay, Jamaica, for example, you can get married at Half Moon Resort It recently introduced an affordable destination wedding package that picks you up at the port and whisks you to the resort.
-It provides a marriage officer, photographer and videographer, two bottles of champagne, hors d'oeuvres for ten people, a wedding cake, and they deposit you back at the ship in time to board.
+If your ship calls at Montego Bay, Jamaica, for example, you can get married at Half Moon Resort.
+It has an affordable destination wedding package that picks you up at the port and whisks you to the resort.
+It provides a marriage officer, photographer and videographer, champagne, hors d'oeuvres for ten people, a wedding cake, and they deposit you back at the ship in time to board.
 And if you're traveling just by yourselves, it'll even provide two witnesses.
 Be sure to check with the resort to make sure this package is available when you want to marry.